Onboarding

 Treat scanner output as a starting point.
 The strongest v4 proof usually comes later from replay, cross-identity comparison, race testing, and evidence review.

-03. Start the full v4 path from source
+03. Start either desktop from source

 bash